Ultraviolet (Kylesa album): Writing and recording

 Writing for Ultraviolet was done periodically throughout the span of two years, unlike previous albums which were written and recorded during shorter periods of time.
 In an interview with Echoes and Dust, Philip Cope stated it was the first time he played the theremin a lot for an album, as well as incorporating instruments such as synthesizers and a skateboard guitar for the recording.
 According to Cope in an interview with HEAVY, "The biggest difference with Ultraviolet is that everybody now pretty much plays multiple instruments and we let everybody do what they want.
 Nobody has a particular role; no one has to play just guitar or just drums."
 It was also noted that Cope took on more of a "director" role during the recording process, with Laura Pleasants contributing more vocals compared to previous efforts.

 Theme

 Speaking with Bearded Gentlemen Music, Cope stated that the album cover was done by Sean Beaundry.
 Explaining the imagery of the scarab beetle, Cope stated "I thought that it fit pretty well with this album, you know, just kinda look at it as scarabs basically being dung beetles that make things out of shit." continuing, "We kinda had a huge pile and we're making an album out of it.
 There's other symbolism like that on there as well."

-The album title "Ultraviolet" is a reference to reaching for the intangible, towards something we know is there, but cannot see.
-In an interview with eMusic, Cope explains, "I wouldn't be doing what I do now if I wasn't reaching for something more — even if I don't know exactly what that is."
+The album title "Ultraviolet" is a reference to "reaching for the intangible; something that lies beyond our earthly reach."
+In an interview with eMusic, Cope explains, "I wouldn't be doing what I do now if I wasn't reaching for something more — even if I don't know exactly what that is.